gael-vanderlee/whai/README.md

 ### Does it send my terminal history to the LLM?

 Only when you run `whai`.
-It captures recent history (50 last commands) or tmux scrollback (commands + output) and includes it in the request.
+It captures recent history (50 last commands), tmux scrollback (commands + output), or recorded shell session content (commands + output while the session is active) and includes it in the request.
 If you use a remote API model, it will see your recent terminal history.
-Note that command output is only available when running inside tmux.
+Command output is available when running inside tmux or a `whai shell` session.
 You can disable this with the `--no-context` flag.

 ### Can I use it with local models?